-As the Program Coordinator, Stephanie supports the successful implementation of the national G4C Student Challenge, grants management, and other programs and initiatives at G4C.
+As the Production Manager, Stephanie supports the successful implementation of the national G4C Student Challenge, grants management, and other programs and initiatives at G4C.
 Her specialties include coherent writing, editing, qualitative and quantitative research, and the development and maintenance of outreach.
 She also supports the production of various events and additional projects.

 Board of Directors

 General Manager, Education, Microsoft

 Dan oversees the development and execution of products and strategy aimed at using this groundbreaking technology to improve learning outcomes for students of all ages around the world.
 Dan has over 20 years of development experience, and is passionate about the power and importance of education and ensuring that technology remains accessible to every human being on the planet.
 Based out of Seattle, Dan leads a team of passionate developers and educators working to shape the future of educational technology.